Using Terraform Cloud with CDKTF Python Projects

 How do I safely rollback a failed CDKTF deployment on Terraform Cloud?

-Use Terraform Cloud's state version history to restore a prior snapshot.
-Run terraform state pull to export, apply the previous configuration locally, then terraform state push to restore.
-Always pair with cdktf diff to verify drift.
+Use Terraform Cloud's state version history in the workspace UI to restore a prior snapshot, or pull the state locally with terraform state pull, then push the previous version with terraform state push.
+Always pair with cdktf diff to verify drift before re-deploying.

 Terraform Cloud requires the workspace to exist before synthesis.
-Create it manually via UI/API or use terraform workspace new in the remote context.
-Ensure the organization name matches exactly.
+Create it manually via the TFC UI or the Terraform Cloud API before running cdktf deploy.
+Ensure the organization name and workspace name match exactly—these are case-sensitive.